 The Police Department is in charge of Code Enforcement and Animal Control.
 Community Service Officers Hannah Wood and Wacie Laabs can be contacted at (970) 826-2386 or (970) 826-2374.
 Calls for service can be made to: Colorado State Patrol Dispatch at (970) 824-8111.

 Code Enforcement involves the enforcement of many of the City’s municipal ordinances.
 These ordinances have been enacted to preserve the health, safety and welfare of Craig’s citizens and to protect the basic character of our community.
 The information contained here is provided in an effort to inform you of the various nuisance ordinances and to help you better understand the laws that affect you.
 Through compliance with these ordinances, we can all continue to make Craig a better community.

-Impounded animals are housed at Bear Creek Animal Hospital.
+Impounded animals are housed at the city shelter at Bear Creek Animal Hospital.

 City Licenses for Animals

 City licenses are required for dogs that reside in the Craig city limits.

 Animal licenses can be purchased at Bear Creek Animal Hospital, Craig Veterinary Hospital, Craig City Hall, or at the Craig Police Department.
 Licenses cost $10.00 for dogs that are not spayed or neutered and $2.00 for dogs that are spayed or neutered.

 Junk or litter means refuse, waste matter, junk or litter items, which by reason of its location and character is dangerous to public health, safety and welfare, is unsightly or interferes with the reasonable enjoyment of property by neighbors, detrimentally affects property values in the surrounding neighborhood or community, or which would materially hamper or interfere with the prevention or suppression of fire upon the premises.